How are lung carcinoid tumors diagnosed?

 Computed tomography (CT) scan

-A CT (or CAT) scan is more likely to show lung tumors than routine chest x-rays.
+A CT (or CAT) scan is more likely to show small lung tumors than routine chest x-rays.
 A CT scan can also provide precise information about the size, shape, and position of any lung tumors and can help find enlarged lymph nodes that might contain cancer that has spread from the lung.

 The CT scan uses x-rays to produce detailed cross-sectional images of your body.
 Instead of taking one picture, like a regular x-ray, a CT scanner takes many pictures as it rotates around you while you are lying on a narrow platform.
-A computer then combines these into images showing slices of the part of your body that is being studied.
+A computer then combines these into images showing slices of the part of your body being studied.

 Before any pictures are taken, you may be asked to drink 1 to 2 pints of a liquid called oral contrast.
 This helps outline the intestine so that certain areas are not mistaken for tumors.
 This is not needed if the CT scan is only looking at the chest and lungs.
 You may also receive an IV (intravenous) line through which a different kind of contrast dye (IV contrast) is injected.
 This helps better outline structures in your body.
 The injection can cause some flushing (redness and warm feeling).
 Some people are allergic and get hives or, rarely, more serious reactions like trouble breathing and low blood pressure.
 Be sure to tell the doctor if you have any allergies or have ever had a reaction to any contrast material used for x-rays.